jfhbrook/susitna/README.md

 If I combine all of this with a JavaScript-style "with" and perhaps a prototype abstraction for modules, it opens up interesting possibilities in terms of doing object-oriented stuff.

+#### String Templating

+I won't implement these right out of the gate, but this functionality is basically required for a shell.

 ### Encoding Language